I made these Cinnamon Vanilla Apple Chips for the September 2014 Recipe Redux theme which was a recipe using a dehydrator.

 - 1 teaspoon contains 3 g of protein and 3 g of fiber

-Tip #1: I prefer to use the red “Fuji” or “McIntosh” variety to make apple chips because they are sweeter than the “Granny Smith” green apples I usually buy, but feel free to use your favorite apple variety.
+Tip #1: I prefer to use the red “Fuji” or “McIntosh” variety to make apple chips because they are sweeter than the “Granny Smith” green apples I usually buy, but feel free to use your favorite apple variety, just try to get organic if you can.

-Tip #3: The ratio of cinnamon, sweetener and vanilla bean is our favorite, but feel free to adjust them to your preference.
+Tip #3: The ratio of cinnamon, sweetener and vanilla bean I use is our favorite in my home, but feel free to adjust the spices and/or sweetener to your preference.

 Tip #4: I’ve tried to drop the apple slices into the cinnamon mixture and toss them around, but found it was just too much and a little overpowering.
 I just hold an apple slice in one hand and use the other hand to lightly sprinkle the cinnamon mixture on each side.